square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > SearchLoyaltyAccountsResponse SearchLoyaltyAccounts(ctx, body)
 SearchLoyaltyAccounts

-Searches for loyalty accounts.
-In the current implementation, you can search for a loyalty account using the phone number associated with the account.
-If no phone number is provided, all loyalty accounts are returned.
+Searches for loyalty accounts in a loyalty program.
+You can search for a loyalty account using the phone number or customer ID associated with the account.
+To return all loyalty accounts, specify an empty `query` object or omit it entirely.
+Search results are sorted by `created_at` in ascending order.

 ### Required Parameters